Cheap Trick: Budokan brings success (1978–1980)

 When Cheap Trick toured in Japan for the first time in April 1978, they were received with a frenzy reminiscent of Beatlemania.
 During the tour, Cheap Trick recorded two concerts at the Nippon Budokan.
-Ten tracks taken from both shows were compiled and released as a live album entitled Cheap Trick at Budokan, which was intended to be exclusive to Japan.
+Ten tracks taken from both shows were compiled and released as a live album titled Cheap Trick at Budokan, which was intended to be exclusive to Japan.

 The band's third studio album, Heaven Tonight was released in May 1978.
 The lead-off track "Surrender" was Cheap Trick's first single to chart in the United States, peaking at No. 62.
 It has gone on to become one of the band's signature songs.

 Demand for Cheap Trick at Budokan became so great that Epic Records finally released the album in the U.S. in February 1979.
 Cheap Trick at Budokan launched the band into international stardom, and the album went triple platinum in the United States.
 The first single from the album was the live version of "I Want You to Want Me", which had originally been released on In Color.
 It reached No. 7 on the Billboard Hot 100, and became Cheap Trick's best-selling single to date.
-The second single, "Ain't That A Shame", peaked at No. 35.
+The second single, "Ain't That a Shame", peaked at No. 35.
 "Need Your Love" had already been recorded for the forthcoming Dream Police album that had already been finished, but after the unprecedented success of Cheap Trick at Budokan, Epic postponed the album's release.

 Dream Police was released later in 1979, and was their third album in a row produced by Tom Werman.
 The title track of the album was a hit single, as was "Voices".
 Dream Police also found the band taking its style in a more experimental direction by incorporating strings and dabbling in heavy metal on tracks like "Gonna Raise Hell".
 By 1980, Cheap Trick was headlining arenas.

 On August 26, 1980, Petersson left the group to record a solo album with his wife Dagmar, using the band name Another Language.
-Jon Brant became Petersson's steady replacement, after a year of Cheap Trick touring and recording with Peter Comita.
+Jon Brant became Petersson's steady replacement, after a year of Cheap Trick touring and recording with Pete Comita.

 All Shook Up (1980), produced by former Beatles producer George Martin, reached No. 24 on the charts and was certified gold.
 However, the album's high-class background did not save it from descriptions like "Led Zeppelin gone psycho".